 The County's flood management practices and participation in the

-Community Rating System of the NFIP bring many benefits to County residents, including a savings of up to 20% on flood insurance premiums.
+Community Rating System of the NFIP bring many benefits to County residents, including a savings on flood insurance premiums.
 Flood insurance covers direct losses caused by surface flooding, including a river or lake flowing over its banks and local drainage problems.
 See below for more information.

 The Marion County Planning Division provides information on a variety of flood-related issues.
 Staff can tell you if a property is in a flood hazard area, and provide copies of elevation certificates (if applicable), regulations for development in the floodplain, and additional flood insurance data.